chef/chef-workstation/www/site/content/docs/chef-workstation/privacy.md

 ## Usage of Your Data

-We use this data to track Chef Workstation usage patterns, identify bugs, and iterate development based on the aggregate feedback it providesa
+We use this data to track Chef Workstation usage patterns, identify bugs, and iterate development based real aggregated feedback.

 Only Chef Software, Inc employees have access to your data.
 We will never sell, re-sell, or use your data in a malicious manner.